Web Application Developer

 - BS in Computer Science, Information Systems, or other engineering degree, or equivalent combination of education and professional work experience

-- 2 years C# and .NET development with emphasis on ASP.Net 4.0 , implementation and maintenance.
+- 2 years experience of Microsoft C# .NET development with emphasis on ASP.Net 4.0 , implementation and maintenance.
 (ASP.Net Core experience preferred).

 - Possess detailed and clear understanding of HTML and Cascading Stylesheets (CSS)

 - Experience with Visual Studio (2015 or greater preferred)

 - Capability to provide administration and user support for large scale applications

 - Ability and desire to learn new skills and technologies quickly

 - Excellent written, oral, and interpersonal communication skills

 - Ability to balance multiple tasks with high attention to details